sabouaram/Virtual-Credit-Cards-project-/frontend.md

 ## Project Structure
+The webapp should be responsive meaning it have to work correctly on all the available devices browsers.
 Our project follows the Cubits -> Repositories -> Main Design Pattern for state management.
 It also uses the MultiblocRepositories and MultiblocProviders pattern for efficient state management.

 - `lib/`